PlayeRom/flightgear-addon-logbook/README.md

 2. `Columns to display in the Logbook view` – here you can specify which columns are to be displayed in the Logbook window.
 The fewer columns are displayed, the faster the Logbook window will be drawn.
 Columns such as `Date`, `Time` and `Aircraft` are always displayed, the `Note` column will never be displayed and this cannot be changed.
 These options are only available for FG >= 2024.1.

-3. `Map provider` – here you can specify the map tile provider in the Flight Analysis view.
+3. `Map provider` – here you can specify default map tile provider in the Flight Analysis view.
 Available providers are `OpenStreetMap` and `OpenTopoMap`,

 4. `Click sound` – by default, a sound is played when you click on various buttons, you can turn this sound off here.